codetricity/electron-test/README.md

 # Control RICOH THETA S Camera API with JavaScript

 This is a quick test of accessing the RICOH THETA S API with electron.
-It only uses a handful of commands right now and doesn't download and display the spherical images.
+It only uses a handful of commands right now.

-This only provides a template skeleton.
+This provides a template skeleton.
 It is not intended to be used by photographers.

 ## Prerequisites